forrtproject/forrtproject.github.io/content/reversals/reversals.md

 * Replication effect size: NA.
 {{< /spoiler >}}

+* **Social class on prosocial behaviour**.
+Individuals from a high social class are more likely to exhibit prosocial behavior than those from a low social class, but there is a U-shaped curve between social class and prosocial behavior that sometimes appears.
+The final study in the critique section below reported two pre-registered replications of Piff et al., 2010 with different results.
+There are more studies than those described here, but these should provide a good sense of the current state of the science.
+{{< spoiler text="Statistics" >}}
+* Status: mixed
+* Original papers:
+    * ‘[Volunteering in public health: An analysis of volunteers' characteristics and activities](https://www.ijova.org/docs/IJOVA_VOL24_NO2_Ramirez-Valles_VolunteeringinPublicHealth.pdf)’ Ramirez-Valles, 2006; random-digit dialing in Illinois, US (household income on past-12-month volunteering in public health OR = 1.22; education NS OR = 1.02): n = 609. [citations = 9 (GS, June 2022)].
+    * ‘[Charitable giving: Factors influencing giving in US states](https://journals.sagepub.com/doi/pdf/10.1177/0899764006289768)’ Gittell & Tebaldi, 2006; analysis by US state using public data for charitable giving from IRS 2000-2002, for volunteer rate from Points of Light Foundation, 2004/Current Population Survey 2002, for personal income from BEA 2001, and for MA or PhD education from U.S. Bureau of Census, 2000.
+Effect sizes unclear, “simple correlation” between income and volunteer rate (-.13), regression coefficients for personal income (769.1) and education (29.35) on average charitable contribution per tax filer. [citations = 161 (GS, June 2022)].
+    * ‘[The Nature and Causes of the U-Shaped Charitable Giving Profile](https://www.researchgate.net/profile/Deanna-Sharpe/publication/249677223_The_Nature_and_Causes_of_the_U-Shaped_Charitable_Giving_Profile/links/55e8472608ae3e1218422b3c/The-Nature-and-Causes-of-the-U-Shaped-Charitable-Giving-Profile.pdf)’ James III & Sharpe, 2007; n = 16,442 households [citations=171 (GS, June 2022)].
+    * ‘[Having Less, Giving More: The Influence of Social Class on Prosocial Behavior](https://www.uky.edu/AS/PoliSci/Peffley/pdf/Sniderman/Piff%20et%20al.2010.JPSP.Having%20Less,%20Giving%20More_The%20Influence%20of%20Social%20Class%20on%20Prosocial%20Behavior.pdf)’ Piff et al. 2010; 4 experiments with Study 1 (subjective SES on dictator game resource allocation beta = -.23): n = 115; Study 2 (self-reported family income beta = -.27 and manipulated social class beta = -.23 on attitudes toward charitable giving): n = 81; Study 3 (combined education and income on trust game with arbitrary points r = -.18): n = 155; Study 4 (combined past and current income on ambiguous task helping beta = -.43): n = 91. [citations=1572 (GS, June 2022)].
+    * ‘[Social status modulates prosocial behavior and egalitarianism in preschool children and adults](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4311842/)’ Guinote et al. 2015; 4 experiments with Study 1 (manipulated department rank on picking up pens for experimenter d = 1.16): n = 44; Study 2 (not prosocial behavior outcome); Study 3 (not prosocial behavior outcome); Study 4 (random winner on sticker donation T1 _calculated d _= 0.657_, _losing status η<sup>2<sub>p</sub></sup> = 0.34, gaining status η<sup>2<sub>p</sub></sup> = 0.38, NS differences at T2): n = 48 children mean age 4.7 years (SD = .56). [citations=185 (GS, June 2022)].
+    * ‘[Family Income Affects Children’s Altruistic Behavior in the Dictator Game](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0080419)’ Chen et al. 2013 (family income on sticker allocation in dictator game Spearman's _ρ_ = -.10; parents education/migrant status NS); n = 469 kindergarten children. [citations=110 (GS, June 2022)].
+* Critiques:
+    * ‘[A Large Scale Test of the Effect of Social Class on Prosocial Behavior](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0133193)’ Korndörfer et al. 2015; 8 studies 8 studies with <span style="text-decoration:underline;">Study 1</span>* (objective social class for each household, standardized composite of three indicators: income, education, and occupational prestige on self-reported donation behavior for the previous year OR = 2.07, NS quadratic term, on relative amount of donation, both standardized score, _b_= .158 and its quadratic term, _b_= .073): n = 9260 German households; <span style="text-decoration:underline;">Study 2</span>* (objective social class for each household, standardized composite of two indicators: income, and education of the reference person if available on self-reported donation behavior for the previous year, OR = 1.99, NS quadratic term, on relative amount of donation, standardized score, _b_= .078, NS quadratic term): n = 32,090 US households; <span style="text-decoration:underline;">Study 3</span> (Model 1, objective social class for each person, standardized composite of three indicators: income, education, and occupational prestige on self-reported donation behavior for the previous year OR = 2.54, NS quadratic term and frequency _b_= .392, quadratic term _b_= -.064; Model 2, four-category subjective social class for each person on self-reported donation behavior for the previous year OR = 1.61, quadratic term OR = 0.90 and frequency _b_= .230, quadratic term _b_= -.039): n = 3975 (objective) & n = 3,857 (subjective) US persons; <span style="text-decoration:underline;">Study 4</span> (objective social class for each person, standardized composite of three indicators: income, education, and occupational prestige on self-reported volunteering OR = 2.03, quadratic term OR = 0.91 and frequency _b_= .336, quadratic term _b_= -0.48): n = 33,072 German persons asked about volunteering one to four times (82,966 observations); <span style="text-decoration:underline;">Study 5</span> (same models as study 3 but with a volunteering outcome: Model 1, OR = 1.64, NS quadratic term and frequency _b_= .248, NS quadratic term; Model 2, OR = 1.29, NS quadratic term, and frequency _b_= .135, NS quadratic term): n = 3,983 (objective) & n = 3,964 (subjective) US persons; <span style="text-decoration:underline;">Study 6</span> (Model 1, objective social class for each person, standardized composite of three indicators: income, education, and occupational prestige on past 12 month volunteering OR = 1.18, quadratic term OR = 0.97 and frequency _b_= 0.94, quadratic term _b_= -.012; Model 2, six-category subjective social class on volunteering OR = 1.15, NS quadratic term and frequency _b_= 0.76, NS quadratic term): n = 32,257 persons in 28 countries; <span style="text-decoration:underline;">Study 7</span> (same models as study 3 and 5 but with a single everyday helping outcome: Model 1, _b_= .397, NS quadratic term; Model 2, NS _b_and NS quadratic term ): n = 3,902 (objective) & n = 3,886 (subjective) US persons; <span style="text-decoration:underline;">Study 8</span> (objective social class for each person, standardized composite of three indicators: income, education, and occupational prestige on behavior in a trust game, player 1, _b_= .468, player 2, _b _= .421): n = 1,421 German persons. * Additional results are available for donor and non-donor households separately, as well as from tobit regressions.
+    * ‘[Having less, giving more?
+Two preregistered replications of the relationship between social class and prosocial behavior](https://www.sciencedirect.com/science/article/pii/S0092656619301230)’ Stamos et al., 2020; 2 experiments with Study 1 (subjective SES ladder on dictator game performance, NS _Beta_= 0.007, multiverse analysis available): n = 300; Study 2 (manipulated subjective SES on attitudes toward charitable donations, _d_= .36, direction opposite of Piff et al., 2010, measured family income added to model, NS _b_= -0.12): n = 200
+* Original effect size: outcome of attitudes toward charitable donation, d = .53 (manipulated subjective SES), partial r = -.23 (family income controlling for ethnicity) Piff et al., 2010.
+* Replication effect size: d = .36 (manipulated subjective SES), opposite direction, r = -.02 (family income) Stamos et al., 2020
+{{< /spoiler >}}

 * **Stanford Prison Experiment** employed a simulation of a prison environment to  examine the psychological effects of coercive situations.
 Utilizing role-playing, labeling and social expectations it showed that one third of participants in the role of prison guards displayed aggressive and dehumanizing behaviour.
 {{< spoiler text="Statistics" >}}
 * Status: NA